Coding for the Community: How One KU Boot Camp Student Elevated His Abilities to Affect Real Change

 As a kid, having moved to the Kansas City suburb of Shawnee with his family, Reggie spent a lot of time at the local public library.
 At 12, he discovered books on HTML and CSS—and a lifelong interest in coding.

 His infatuation soon grew.
 In the Boy Scouts, Reggie met another boy who was also interested in computers and coding.
 The two formed a tight bond around their mutual passion.

 “I think maybe that was the foundation for my understanding that technology is a way to bring people together,” Reggie said.

 Back then, Reggie didn’t become a full-fledged developer.
 He took a few college programming classes and built simple websites.
 But there was a gap in his knowledge base.

-Fortunately, a friend told him about a coding boot camp he’d gone through at the University of Texas at Austin, run in collaboration with Trilogy Education.
+Fortunately, a friend told him about a coding boot camp he’d gone through.
 Reggie looked into similar boot camps closer to home in Kansas City and a few months later, became a member of the first KU Coding Boot Camp.

 New commitment, new accomplishment

 With his previous experience, the first month of boot camp was pretty simple for Reggie.
 But that changed when he started learning Node.js.
 It quickly became apparent that he would need to dedicate a lot more time and energy if he wanted to get the most out of this opportunity.

 “It was a challenge,” Reggie said.
 “But my unwavering interest really became the driving force to help me meet that challenge.”

 As camp neared its halfway point, Reggie got involved with Code for Kansas City’s civic hack-a-thon—a local coding event geared toward developing digital platforms to benefit the community.
 There, he had the chance to work on a project that made it easier for the city to process claims on foreclosed or abandoned properties.